tangrams/tangram-docs/pages/Shaders-Overview.md

 ### Builders

-In the builder step, the data coming from the data source is located on a mercator projection, extruded, and tessellated.
+In the builder step, the data coming from the data source is positioned, extruded, and tessellated.

 ![](images/geometry-builder.jpg)